 And if you allow your employees the opportunity to adapt and change, they’re more likely to stick with you when things get tough.

-With all said and done, the truth is that restaurant managers are the lifeblood of any eatery.
+When all is said and done, the truth is that restaurant managers are the lifeblood of any eatery.
 While the other employees make the place tick, without quality restaurant management, it’s only a matter of time before something upsets the balance.
-Knowing how to go about your day as a manager and, importantly, how to do it regularly will improve your life drastically - but you’re gonna have to figure that out for yourself.
+Knowing how to go about your day as a manager and, importantly, how to do it consistently will improve your life drastically - but you’re gonna have to figure that out for yourself.

-Take the advice we offered today and go make some change - we’re excited to see where you go next.
+Take the advice we offered today and go make some changes - we’re excited to see where you go next.
+Looking for more tips on rocking your restaurant work?
+Make sure to follow our blog; that’s where our experts share their best insights on running a successful restaurant business.